Skip to article frontmatterSkip to article content

 KIND valuePurposeDefined in

-CHUNK_MINMAXPer-chunk min and max of a numeric column§8.4
+CHUNK_MINMAXPer-chunk min and max of an orderable column§10.4

 Future HEPs MAY register additional KIND values.
 Consumers MUST treat unknown KIND values as “ignore this search index”.

-Shape.
-The index dataset is 1-D with length equal to the number of chunks in the source column dataset (ceil(column_length / chunk_length) for a contiguously-chunked column).
+Shape: The search-index dataset is 1-D with length equal to the number of chunks of the source column dataset that contain logical-table rows:

-Applicability.
-A CHUNK_MINMAX index MUST link to exactly one column dataset via _columns_list.
-A producer MAY build separate CHUNK_MINMAX indexes for several columns, but a single dataset MUST NOT cover multiple columns because chunks of different columns are independent.
+Applicability: Each CHUNK_MINMAX search-index dataset applies to exactly one column, identified by the column whose SEARCH_INDEX_LIST references it.
+The column’s HDF5 datatype MUST have a HEP001-defined order, as enumerated for SORTED_ROWS under Ordering (§10.5); otherwise no CHUNK_MINMAX index is permitted.
+A producer MAY build separate CHUNK_MINMAX indexes for several columns, but a single search-index dataset MUST NOT cover multiple columns because chunks of different columns are independent.

 A sorted-row index stores row positions in sorted order of a column’s values, enabling binary search and range scans without reading the full column.

-Semantics.
-Element i of the index is the row position r such that the i-th smallest value of the column lives at row r.
-Ties MUST be broken by increasing r, so the permutation is total and deterministic.
-Handling of NaN and fill-value rows:
+Semantics: Element i of the index is the row position r such that, under the ordering defined below, the i-th rank of the column’s values lives at row r.
+Ties between rows with identical values MUST be broken by increasing r, so the permutation is total and deterministic.

 A bitmap index accelerates equality predicates on low-cardinality columns.

-Shape.
-2-D of shape (K, ceil(N / 8)), where K is the number of distinct values (or categories) indexed and N is the column length.
+Shape: 2-D of shape (K, ceil(NROWS / 8)), where K is the number of distinct values (or categories) indexed and NROWS is the table’s row count (see §7.3).
+Rows of the source column lying in the preallocated tail [NROWS, extent) are not indexed.

-Datatype. uint8.
-Bit r % 8 of byte r / 8 of row k is set iff the column’s value at row r equals the k-th indexed value.
+Datatype: uint8.
+Bit r % 8 (where bit 0 is the byte’s least significant bit) of byte r / 8 of row k is set if the column’s value at row r equals the k-th indexed value.
+Because the storage element is uint8, HDF5 performs no byte swapping on read or write — the bytes on disk are exactly the bytes the producer wrote.

-Accompanying values dataset.
-A sibling 1-D dataset named <bitmap_name>__values, under _search_indexes, holds the K indexed values in the same datatype as the source column.
-Its name is linked from the bitmap via a scalar _values object-reference attribute.
+Accompanying values dataset: A sibling 1-D dataset, under SEARCH_INDEXES, holds the K indexed values in the same datatype as the source column.
+Its name is linked from the bitmap via a scalar VALUES object-reference attribute.
+This values dataset is an accompanying dataset, not a search-index dataset: it MUST NOT carry a KIND attribute (see §10).

 A per-chunk Bloom filter accelerates equality predicates on high-cardinality columns by giving a fast negative answer for chunks that provably do not contain the queried value.